The Working Time Regulations 1998 put a limit on the number of hours that workers can work each week.

 - The armed forces and police are exempt from the regulations.
 This also includes emergency services staff when dealing with an emergency.

-Contact us if you have a working time query
+Call us if you have a working time query.